stargazer5585/VirtualDiscovery/pages/about.md

 {% include feature/jumbotron.html objectid="1986.001" %}

-{% include feature/nav-menu.html sections="About the Collection;About This Site;About the Metadata" %}
+{% include feature/nav-menu.html sections="About the Virtual Digital GalleryThe Collection;Metadata;About This Site" %}

-## About the Collection
+## About The Virtual Digital Gallery

-The Virtual Discovery Digital Gallery provides access to digitized artworks from the Taubman Museum of Art in Roanoke, Virginia, including John Singer Sargent’s Portrait of Norah Gribble, Henry George Keller’s Man Reading, and Betty Branch’s Dancer.
-Users of this digital library may include art historians, researchers, students, and the general public, each with unique search behaviors and accessibility needs.
-Understanding these diverse user groups ensures that the digital library supports effective discovery, interpretation, and engagement with the collection.
+The Virtual Discovery Digital Gallery provides access to digitized artworks for use by art historians, researchers, students, and the general public.
+Each of these users has unique search behaviors and accessibility needs, and understanding these diverse user groups ensures that the digital library supports effective discovery, interpretation, and engagement with the collection.

+Expected functional requirements for these varied user groups include:
+- Distinguish between objects by using unique identifiers
+- The ability to search by title
+- The ability to search by artist
+- The ability to browse by type of artwork
+- The ability to search or browse by medium of the artwork
+- The ability to search or browse by subject
+- The ability to browse by date or date range
+- Provide context for the original artwork through description of medium, techniquest, artistic movements, or background information about the work or artist.

+## The Collection

+While the Virtual Discovery Digital Gallery may expand in the future, the current collection consists of works from the permanent collection of the Taubman Museum of Art in Roanoke, Virginia.
 The Taubman Museum of Art has partnered with Virginia Tech (VT) to digitize their collection, with the goal of digital preservation and online access.
-A team from VT identified the Taubman’s permanent collection as the most feasible starting point for digitization, which contains over 2,400 works of American, Southeast American Contemporary, Folk, Regional and Visionary art (Learn About the Taubman, n.d.).
+A team from VT identified the Taubman’s permanent collection as the most feasible starting point for digitization, which contains over 2,400 works of American, Southeast American Contemporary, Folk, Regional and Visionary art.
 Items and their accompanying museum labels have been photographed on location in gallery lighting and preserved in both TIFF format for digital preservation and as JPEG files for easier access.

 The collection of digital surrogates found here is a small portion of the permanent collection held by the Taubman and covers a variety of artistic movements, techniques, and media, including oil paintings, block prints, sculpture, sketches, and correspondence.
 The accompanying information about each image is drawn from metadata provided by the Taubman Museum of Art for the items in their permanent collection.

+## Metadata

+Development of an appropriate metadata application profile was a significant challenges of this project due to the need to balance accurate resource description, platform requirements, and potential data harvesting and reuse.
+The Virtual Discovery Gallery developed a metadata application profile based primarily on the CDWA Lite Schema provided by the J. Paul Getty Trust.
+Elements were selected based on the content of the virtual collection and the requirements of the Collection Builder GH digital library platform.

+Each element is mapped to Dublin Core for better metadata sharing and reuse.
+Details of the content guidelines, application notes, and examples of each element are available in the PDF file below.

+{% include feature/pdf.html objectid="VT_map" width="75" caption="Virtual Discovery Gallery Metadata Application Profile" %}

 ## About This Site